 Project Fi International for Travelers

-Being able to make and receive FREE calls when on Wi-Fi is a huge bonus (and when you’re roaming internationally, calls to/from the United States are $0.20/minute — reasonable for emergencies, but can add up for “just catching up”).
+Being able to make and receive FREE calls when on Wi-Fi is a huge bonus.
+When you’re roaming internationally without wi-fi, calls to/from the United States are $0.20/minute — reasonable for emergencies, but can add up for “just catching up”.

 Google Fi wifi calling is FREE which is a huge advantage.
 There’s no need to download a separate app — or convince others to do so — and it means you can call landlines anywhere in the world.